caendesilva/MinimaPHP/README.md

 $this->line('Hello ' . $this->ask('Name'));
 ```

+You can also specify a default value by setting the second parameter of the `ask` helper.

 ### Arguments & Options

 Minima also makes it easy to access arguments and options passed to the command.